wangguan0402/test/README.md

 * When form is submitted in the New User page, send an e-mail message to the new user confirming his/her membership and redirect them to the logged in home page.
-(HINT: Check out Mandrill - Ask Otto for help.)
+(HINT: Check out Mandrill - Ask Guan for help.)
 * Ask the user if he/she has forgotten the password and if so, create a new password and e-mail it to them.
 * An additional class of "root-user".
 Anyone who is a root-user can edit anyone's album.